 Akrokeramo: The Timeless Beauty of Greek Roof Ornaments

 Imagine standing before a grand neoclassical building in 19th-century Athens, your eyes tracing its stately columns and pediments.
 At the roof’s edge, intricate tiles—akrokerama—capture your attention, adorned with motifs of anthemia, acanthus leaves, or even mythical creatures like the Gorgon Medusa.
-These are not mere decorations; they are the heirs to an ancient tradition that dates back to the temples of classical Greece.
+These are not mere decorations; they are heirs to an ancient tradition dating back to the temples of classical Greece.
 Functional yet exquisite, akrokerama protected rooftops from wind and rain while deterring birds and snakes, their beauty matched only by their ingenuity.

 Today, these architectural jewels tell a story of continuity, artistry, and cultural pride, bridging the ancient and the modern in a uniquely Greek way.